 If any of the following scenarios play out after sending in your application, the job is a scam:

-- You’re invited to interview over an online messaging app such as Hangouts or Facebook.
+- You’re invited to interview over an online messaging app such as Google Meet or Facebook.
 The recruiter is hiding something – often their identity.

 - You’re offered a position immediately without a formal interview.
 And they need you to start right away.
 Chances are you’ll get the job but good luck getting paid.